toriborish/Recipes/docs/source/Recipes/Entrees/Pasta_RavioliWithKaleAndPancetta.rst

    Cut the pancetta very thin slices, then make 5 x 3 cm rectangles.
    Put the pancetta in a skillet with a little bit of oil.
 Slowly warm up the skillet to medium heat.
    Once the pancetta has released enough fat and is slightly crispy, add the kale to the skillet.
-   Drop the ravioli in the boiling, salted water, cokk for 2-5 minutes, depending how thick your pasta is.
+   Drop the ravioli in the boiling, salted water, cook for 2-5 minutes, depending how thick your pasta is.
    One minute before draining them, add the cream to the skillet.
 Drain the ravioli, and add them to the skillet.
    Cook for another minute, add grated parmigiano and pepper to taste.